-ViaCord is one of the biggest cord blood banking companies doing business today.
-ViaCord is owned by a global healthcare conglomerate, PerkinElmer, Inc. Like CBR, Viacord has a large sales force that solicits doctors directly, ultimately costing you, the consumer, more money.
+Americord vs viacord, which is the better private cord blood bank for your family?
+ViaCord is one of the biggest cord blood banking companies doing business today and is owned by a global healthcare conglomerate, PerkinElmer, Inc.

 Ask the Consumer

 But ViaCord’s reputation with their clients isn’t great.
 Numerous complaints have been filed with the Better Business Bureau against ViaCord, including misrepresentation of prices, problems with products and services, and billing and collection issues.
 ViaCord also had a lawsuit filed against them for making false and misleading claims on their website, which they were forced to change.

 At Americord, we believe that quality and innovation come before salesmanship.
 All our claims, on our website and elsewhere, are accurate and verifiable.
 And we don’t spend a lot of money on maintaining a large sales force.
 All the money that ViaCord expends on sales and marketing comes at a cost to you, the consumer, in the form of higher prices and hidden fees.

 At Americord, we hold to the highest standards and are accredited by leading medical agencies, including the American Association of Blood Banks (AABB).
 Our experienced team is headed by Dr. Robert Dracker, one of the foremost experts in the world of stem cell banking and an architect of the New York State Cord Blood Stem Cell Guidelines.